ibtesam2411/ibtesam_102303316/README.md

 Result Analysis: Computing the TOPSIS score and ranking the alternatives.

 2.Description This web service allows users to upload a dataset and receive ranked results directly via email.
-It is built using Python (Django) and Pandas for efficient data processing.
+It is built using Python (streamlit) and Pandas for efficient data processing.
 Functionality: Automates the TOPSIS ranking process.

 Core Library: Uses NumPy for matrix calculations and Pandas for CSV handling.